Crafting a women’s ministry mission statement can seem overwhelming!

 Does your Women’s Ministry have a mission statement?
 Would you share it with us in the comments?

-This post is second in the series: What area of ministry is God asking you to renovate?
+This post was originally published in 2014 and has been updated.
+It is second in the series: What area of ministry is God asking you to renovate?

 You may also want to read: